techmely/hoc-lap-trinh/java/05-xu-ly-ngoai-le/09-tu-tao-exception-trong-java/tu-tao-exception-trong-java.md

 ::result

-    <code>Output:Exception occured: InvalidAgeException:not valid rest of the code...</code>
+Output:Exception occured: InvalidAgeException:not valid rest of the code...</code>

 ::